-To control sales within your office, you need to be able to communicate what it is you want from your sales team.
+To control sales within an office-based business, you need to be able to communicate what it is you want from your sales team.
 In the sales process, everyone must learn what it is that makes a sale.
 You must be able to determine what kind of salesperson it is that you need to hire, and what they need to learn in order to perform at the best of their ability.

 The goals in this guide are fairly simple: get everyone on the same page, train and teach each manager how to manage their people and their tasks.
 Whilst training and coaching each person to be efficient and effective at increasing their sales.

 You should also be able to train and coach all managers about how they conduct themselves.
 A positive attitude is best for the business, but you can’t expect someone to motivate themselves consistently.
 If you do not have enough people who are motivated to perform well in your store or office, how will you ever get the results you want?
 This is a question that should be asked by everyone who wants their sales team to perform better.

 The company’s culture and what its values should be discussed as early as possible.
 Some people may take longer to get on board, but if you do not train your staff and your salespeople well, you could find yourself with a lot of unhappy employees and a lot of frustrated customers.

 One thing that should be included in any such course is how to train your staff members and your salespeople.
 If you fully understand the capabilities of your team you’ll be able to make more well-informed decisions.
 However, it can be difficult to ask your team members where they struggle as it could come across as condescending or a question on their ability.
 So, look for yourself gaps in performance.
 Whether they struggle to generate leads, or follow-ups, or even an upsell.
 Look where your team needs a push and train them.
 Even the best salesperson in the world needs a push in the right direction.